-We conduct in-depth checks of the backgrounds of our business partners, customers and suppliers beThe prevention of fraud is a top priority for our Group."

-fore engaging in business relations or signing contracts with them.
+We conduct in-depth checks of the backgrounds of our business partners, customers and suppliers before engaging in business relations or signing contracts with them.
 These checks include an examination of the lists of international sanctions and warnings and unfavourable coverage in the media, to make sure that none of the parties are the subject of sanctions or restrictions, or are involved in any scandals.
 We use up-to-date databases and specialised surveillance tools to keep track of changes to the regulations of sanctions in real time.
 We react quickly to updates of sanctions in order to adapt our business practices and relations accordingly.